shrutiag14/image-caption-generator/README.md

 __Note__: This project is under active development.
 To generate a caption for any image in natural language, English.
-The architecture for the model is inspired from [1] by Vinyals et al. The module is built using [keras](https://keras.io/), the deep learning library.
+The module is built using [keras](https://keras.io/), the deep learning library.

 This repository serves two purposes:
 - present/ discuss my model and results I obtained